percona/k8spg-docs/docs/tablespaces.md

 ```

 After you apply this by running the `kubectl apply -f deploy/cr.yaml` command,
-the new `lake` tablespace will appear within your database.
+the new `user` tablespace will appear within your database.
 Please take into
 account that if you add your new tablespace to the already existing PostgreSQL
 cluster, it may take time for the Operator to create Persistent Volume Claims
 and get Persistent Volumes actually mounted.